hashicorp/consul-k8s-wan-fed-vault-backend/README.md

    - In our example, we will use Azure VNET.
 2. Two Kubernetes Clusters.
 In our example, we will name them dc1 and dc2.
    - This example will use two Kubernetes cluster privided by Azure Kubernetees Service (AKS) but other Kubernetes clusters should also work.
-   - In our example, we will specify the Azure CNI, which will require you to select an existing VNET for your pod IPs.
 3. You will need to have Consul installed locally if you want to run the config-vault.sh script provided from your local machine.
 The reason is because the script will run the **consul keygen** command which requires Consul.
 It will then store the output of the command onto a Vault KV store.

 If you do not have Consul installed locally, you can edit the config-vault.sh script to explicitly set the gossip key: